willgraham0/taxi-assignment/README.md

 should be used that each microservice can have access to.

 2. Sharding

+3. Capturing Failures as Events (in-band)

+Internal application exceptions (known or unknown such as invalid schema validation or bugs) can be captured as events in themselves and placed in dedicated failure topics.

 Two Kafka brokers are provisioned each having a shard of the three event streams.